 Parallel composition shares the problems of sequential composition: given $V \sim_L V'$ and $W \sim_L W'$ one does not necessarily obtain $VW \sim_L V'W'$.
-This is caused by races, allowing one thread to influence the behavior of another thread.
+This is caused by shared variables, which allow one thread to influence the behavior of another thread.
 Even if the composed thread pools have no low variables in common, we do not obtain a general compositionality theorem (see Example 1).
 A sufficient condition for preserving low indistinguishability is the disjointness of all variables.